Guide to the Max Belcher Photography Collection, 1969-1998

-All items in the collection are open to researchers except five exhibition quality, fine prints from the project, "American People: Portraits from the Philadelphia Community in the Dominican Republic."
+All items in the collection are open to researchers except five exhibition-quality prints from the project "American People: Portraits from the Philadelphia Community in the Dominican Republic."
 Photocopies of each of these prints have been placed with the color photographs in the subseries for study by Library patrons.

 Exhibition: Request permission from Mr. Belcher.

 Reproduction: The Library may make viewing copies, photocopies or slides for the purposes of research, teaching, private study or scholarly illustration.